Don’t abridge my freedom of speech

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

 The First Amendment protects essential freedoms.
-In the second clause it protects your freedom of speech by prohibiting government and people from abridging your speech.
-Another words it prevents from interruptions.
+The free speech clause protects your freedom of speech by prohibiting government and people from abridging your speech.
+This includes being interrupted while speaking.

-I mention this because I have noticed interrupting seems to have been normalized.
-When I was growing up, my family members never interrupted each other or any of there friends.
-It was custom to allow the person your talking with to finish speaking.
+I mention this because I have noticed the behavior of interrupting others seems to have been normalized.
+When I was growing up, my family members never interrupted each other or any of their friends.
+It was custom to allow the person you are talking with to finish speaking.
 Later in life I discovered that people from large cities, like NY and Boston, freely interrupt each other.
 More so, than people from the country side and smaller towns and cities.
-It is my experience the people who do this the most are from Brooklyn, New York and long Island, NJ.
+It is my experience that the people who do this the most are from Brooklyn, New York and long Island, NJ.

-I must say though, I don’t recommend confronting someone who habitually interrupts you. for it is perfectly normal for them and they wont understand you.
-However, if you are outside of big cities then casually mention it to them, and don’t chastise them in public.
+I must say though, I do not recommend confronting someone who habitually interrupts you. for it is perfectly normal for them and they will not understand you.
+However, if you are outside of big cities then casually mention it to them, and do not chastise them in public.

-I would say, as a citizen, you should take note when this happens, especially when the interruption are used to change or control the narrative.
+I would say, as a citizen, you should take note when this happens, especially when the interruption is used to change or control the narrative.
 I hope this info helps you.

 More info Follows: